kubeedge/website/content/en/docs/architecture/edge/devicetwin.md

 | **Metadata** | This fields describes the metadata associated with the device twin |

-**Operations Performed :-**
+**Operations Performed:**

-The following are the operations that can be performed on this data :-
+The following are the operations that can be performed on this data:

    - **Save Device Twin**: Inserts a device twin in the device twin table

    - **Delete Device Twin By Device ID**: Deletes a device twin by its ID from the device twin table

-   - **Delete Device Twin**: Deletes a device twin from the device twin table by filtering based on device id and device name 1
+   - **Delete Device Twin**: Deletes a device twin from the device twin table by filtering based on device id and device name

    - **Update Device Twin Field**: Updates a single field in the device twin table

    - **Update Device Twin Fields**: Updates multiple fields in the device twin table